ItzAfroBoy/lst/README.md

 return as 0 bytes in the status bar and shows `>` to indicate it is a directory when you
 enable the info flag (`-i`).

-> Extensions

-`lst` has what I am calling extensions.
-They add features that you might want in a file manager
-and are enabled through flags and config files.
-These can be toggled when running `lst`.
-They are all disabled by default, giving a minimal-ish file manager.

 > Opening directories & files

 When pressing `Enter` or `->` key, `lst` will check if the highlighted item is a file.
-If it is, `txt` will take over so you can edit the file.
+If it is, `txt` or your default ediort will take over so you can edit the file.
 Otherwise, it will open the directory.
-`txt` is hardcoded as text editor of choice but that will soon be able to customised in the config file.

 > File & directory operations

 In `lst`, you can rename, delete and create files.
 Directories can also be renamed and created, however they
 can't be deleted as that the directories have to empty to be deleted.
 This will be implemented soon.
-To edit files, this requires you to have txt, which `lst` is hardcoded to use.
-Moving files,
-grouped file operations and deleting directories are currently in the works.
+Moving files, grouped file operations and deleting directories are currently in the works.

-> Config file [Work In Progress]

-`lst` will soon be able to read a config file that will be able to enable extensions
-on start up with out specifying flags for extra convenience.
-You will also able to customize the
-colors `lst` uses for the status bar, highlighted item, etc.

 > Changing directory on exit [Work In Progress]